ethersync/ethersync/book/src/pair-programming.md

 ethersync daemon
 ```

-This will print, among other initialization information, the [peer identifier and key](connection-making.md#addressing-and-authenticating-with-the-peer)
+This will print, among other initialization information, the [ticket](connection-making.md#addressing-and-authenticating-with-the-peer)
 ) which looks like `429e94b149fc1f7d88b2ce1d46cafe9af220bebf084ee6f8b468918d020e9819#32374e6846573354474e4b504b6742773662724e4f6b5a786c5477624f4a6789`.

 You need to share this with the other peers.